 How to Create a World: Part 1: The Map from Ink Blots and Coffee Stains

-World Anvil’s map features
+World Anvil’s Map Features

 If you upload your map to World Anvil, there are some awesome things you can do with it.
 First, you can easily add markers with notes that can be viewed by simply scrolling over the marker on the map.
 You can find an example with my Kersir map here.
 It makes it super easy to keep track of what cities are what, what you named that one oasis, etc.

 You can also nest maps with markers.
 I haven’t done this yet because I don’t have any small-scale or global-scale maps just yet, they’re all continent/country-sized, but it’s a super awesome idea and I’d love to use it at some point when I actually get around to drawing larger or smaller maps.
 But another map is not the only thing you can link to from a marker.
 No. You can also link to a related article (the description article for the town you’ve marked, a historical event that took place there, an organization that’s important to the place, etc.) and when someone clicks on that marker it’ll take them to the target article.
+Watch the short video below to see that in action!

 Where in the worldbuilding process do you usually draw a map?
 What method do you use?
 What is your favorite fantasy map?
 I’d love to chat with you in the comments. :)